oban-bg/oban/README.md

 * `:fields` — The fields to compare when evaluating uniqueness.
 The available fields are `:args`, `:queue` and `:worker`, by default all three are used.

+* `:keys` — A specific subset of the `:args` to consider when comparing against historic jobs.
+This allows a job with multiple key/value pairs in the args to be compared using only a subset of them.

 * `:states` — The job states that are checked for duplicates.
 The available states are `:available`, `:scheduled`, `:executing`, `:retryable`, `:completed` and `:discarded`.
 By default all states except for `:discarded`